Murder Mystery Game AI

 File Size and Print Considerations

-Keep your PDF under 50 MB for hassle-free email distribution.
-Ensure minimum 10-point font size for printed readability, and use high-contrast black text on white backgrounds.
+Keep your PDF file size manageable for hassle-free email distribution.
+Ensure font sizes are large enough for comfortable printed readability, and use high-contrast black text on white backgrounds.
 Before distributing to your murder mystery party group, print and review a sample to verify quality.

 Consider your distribution method: digital files work perfectly for remote groups or tablet-based investigations, while printed documents increase player immersion by creating tactile engagement with evidence.
 Many hosts offer both options, letting players choose their preferred investigation style.